dexie/dexie-website/docs/Compound-Index.md

 ```

 ## How Compound Index Works
 A compound index can be viewed as the index of a concatenation of two properties.
 They are expressed as "[prop1+prop2]" both when declaring them and when referring to them in where()-clauses.
-It's not exactly just a string-concatenation, since the properties may be of different types, but it's one way to think about them.
+But when expecting a compound value, an array is expected, as compound keys are represented by arrays in IndexedDB.

 ## Matching First Part Only
 To find all friends with `firstName='foo'` but has an arbitrary lastName, we actually do not need to use a normal index - a compound index who's first part is 'firstName' can also perform this query.
 For the compound index '[firstName+lastName]', the query should be expressed as follows: